Last updated: ET

 The currency is the Liberian dollar (LRD).

-The economy is cash based.
-You can readily exchange U.S. dollars into local currency, but many merchants accept U.S. dollars for payment.
-Merchants rarely accept traveller’s cheques, credit and debit cards; Visa and MasterCard are accepted at some of the larger hotels.
+The economy is cash-based.
+Many merchants accept U.S. dollars for payment.
+Visa and MasterCard are accepted at some of the larger hotels.

 ATMs are scarcely available and only in Monrovia.
 You can only use a Visa card to withdraw cash from an ATM.
-Bring with you sufficient funds in U.S. dollars to cover expenses.
+Bring sufficient funds in U.S. dollars to cover expenses.

 Natural disasters and climate